 2017-05-21

-To combat a wave of lone-wolf attacks Israel arrested hundreds of Palestinian youth suspected of being potential would-be-terrorists over the last 18 months.
-Many, if not most of the Palestinians arrested were singled out by a computerized predictive system developed by Israeli authorities.
-According to Israeli officials some of the persons were arrested on their way to commit an attack, but others may not have even fully decided to commit one by the time they were arrested.
+HEBRON - In a bid to combat a wave of lone-wolf attacks, Israel has arrested hundreds of Palestinian youths suspected of being potential would-be terrorists over the past 18 months.
+Many, if not most, of the Palestinians arrested have been singled out by a computerised prediction system developed by the Israeli authorities.
+According to Israeli officials, some of the individuals were arrested on their way to carry out an attack, but others may not have even fully decided to commit an attack at the time of their arrest.

 Given they cannot be convicted for crimes they have not yet committed, some of the Palestinians suspected of being potential terrorists were charged with incitement on social media in Israeli courts-martial in the West Bank.